-For more city hall wedding galleries please check out our HOME PAGE
+For more San Francisco City Hall wedding galleries view our photography HOME PAGE

 What are Best Ways to Approach City Hall Wedding Photography?

-One of the trickiest things about taking pictures at San Francisco city hall is the lighting.
-Depending upon where you are in the building, the lighting can either be amazing or extremely tough to deal with.
-For example, the Mayor’s Balcony is difficult because just about any angle shooting away from the balcony towards the rotunda involves heavy back lighting.
-The Mayor’s Balcony is not only fairly dark, but everything around it is bathed in natural light.
-There are only 2 lamps on the balcony, and they are meant to light the entire section.
-We often see amateur San Francisco city hall wedding photographers attempting to shoot their subjects by the railing without any professional lighting or even an on-camera flash.
-Ultimately this frequently leads silhouette images or blown out backgrounds.
 Another challenging place to shoot is in the Rotunda area where the city hall ceremonies occur.
 The predominate light in this area is from overhead.
 So, if you shoot in almost any direction your subjects will have “raccoon eyes”.
 If you are taking pictures in the Rotunda, position yourself with your back to the Mayor’s Balcony and you will get some nice light.
 If you have flash, use it!
 We bounce our flash off the neutral walls at San Francisco city hall for a more natural look.
 This keeps your photos from looking “flashy”.
 We frequently see other photographers taking pictures of their couples on the Grand Staircase with no off-camera flash because there is generally sufficient available light to obtain proper exposure.
-However, upon closer inspection you will see that the brides and grooms have dark eyes and ruddy looking skin from the difficult overhead natural light.
+Upon closer inspection, you will see that the brides and grooms will frequently have dark eyes and ruddy looking skin from the difficult overhead natural light.
 Using some soft lighting coming in from the left of right will rectify this problem and is the best solution to obtaining great images.

 City Hall Crowd Control

 We jokingly refer to this as crowd control but there is some truth to this city hall wedding photography challenge.
 The fact is that San Francisco city hall is a public building.
 Every single person in the building has the same right to be there as you.
 Yes, even if you are getting married!
 The best way to handle this simply is to go where people aren’t.
 It sounds simple, but virtually every non-professional wedding photographer we see ignores this advice.
 They spend the whole photography session on the Grand Staircase as though this was the only place in all of San Francisco city hall for wedding photography.
 The fact is, there are 4 floors that ALL have great backgrounds and architecture to explore.
-As you take your couple around the building, keep your eye on the Staircase so when it clears off, you can run down and get some pictures.
-Meanwhile, you might find that there are some very nice other locations to photograph.
-You may even discover that some backgrounds are even better than the Grand Staircase.
+As we take our couples around the building, we always keep our eye on the Staircase.
+Once we see it clear off, we take our couple down and get some pictures.
+Meanwhile, we take pictures at some of the very nice other locations to photograph.
+Some backgrounds are even better than the Grand Staircase in certain situations and lighting conditions.
 The best San Francisco city hall wedding photographers understand this and utilize all of the building’s amazing features.

 Timing is Everything at San Francisco City Hall